-Sometimes, bigger isn’t better: Your small- or medium-sized business may be eligible for some tax breaks that aren’t available to larger businesses.
+Sometimes, bigger isn’t better: Your small- or medium-sized business may be eligible for tax breaks that aren’t available to larger businesses.
 Here are some examples.

-For 2018 through 2025, the qualified business income (QBI) deduction is available to eligible individuals, trusts and estates.
+For 2018 through 2025, the qualified business income (QBI) deduction is available to eligible individuals, trusts, and estates.
 But it’s not available to C corporations or their shareholders.

-Pass-through business entities report tax items to their owners, who then take them into account on their owner-level returns.
+Pass-through business entities report tax items to their owners, who take them into account on their owner-level returns.
 The QBI deduction rules are complicated, and the deduction can be phased out at higher income levels.

 Under the cash method, you generally don’t have to recognize taxable income until you’re paid in cash.
 And you can generally write off deductible expenses when you pay them in cash or with a credit card.

 Only “small” businesses are potentially eligible for the cash method.
-For this purpose under current law, a small business includes one that has no more than $25 million of average annual gross receipts, based on the preceding three tax years.
+For this purpose, under current law, a small business includes one that has no more than $25 million of average annual gross receipts, based on the preceding three tax years.
 This limit is adjusted annually for inflation.
 For tax years beginning in 2022, the limit is $27 million.

 For qualified property placed in service in tax years 2018 and beyond, the deduction rules are much more favorable than under prior law.
 Enhancements include: